fscj-4raxhel/intro-to-computing/notes/chapter2.md

 Fourth, the `termination` expression is evaluated again.
 So basically, go back to second step.

 See `src/lectures/chapter2/Hexagon.java` for an example and compare the code with `Square.java` to see how for loop helps programmer avoid code redundancy.

+## Composition (Nesting)
+Many complext pattern are composed of repetition of a sub-pattern.
+A honeycomb, for example, is composed of six hexagons.
+To produce the honeycomb, we use the code that creates a hexagon repetitively.
+In other words, we embed an algorithm to create a new algorithm.
+We call this way of creating new algorithms composition.

+The algorithm to create a honeycomb embeds the algorithem to create a hexagon as the inner loop.
+The other loop is responsible for moving the turtle to the starting point and the inner loop is responsible for drawing the hexagon.

+This algorithem is expressed in Java in `src/lectures/chapter2/Honeycomb.java`.
+Note that at the end of the constructor, there are two lines of code that reset the position of the turtle to its original position.
+The pen was up in the last iteration of the loop.
+So this position resetting has no visual effect.
+Why do we bother?
+That is because we don't want to lose track of the turtle.
+Suppose that drawing a honeycomb needs to be embedded into a even more complex patter.
+Without knowing the position of the turtle, it's very hard if not impossible to continue to the next honeycomb.